Asiern/SpeedrunHub/README.md

 6. Install missing packages

    ```
-   # Navigate to the "...\SpeedrunHub\Source" folder and run the following command
+   # Navigate to the "SpeedrunHub\" folder and run the following command
    $ yarn
    ```